 This fits well within the immediate context; throughout this section of the Sermon on the Mount, Jesus is pointing out the root causes of the sins enumerated in the Law.
 Yes, adultery is a sin, but the sin has entered the heart the moment one determines to seek it out.
 The moment a man even looks at a woman for that purpose, adultery has already polluted the heart.
 This is the line between natural sexual attraction and the “coveting” prohibited by the Law: the Law forbids directing one’s desire towards that which is not lawful.
 Jesus does not condemn the desire but the action taken on the desire.

 In modern terms, it’s the difference between seeing a woman and being attracted to her—a natural part of the God-created appetite and a good indicator that one is alive—and actually considering or seeking an illicit activity.
-In fact, in modern terms, the saying could be taken like this: “Obviously, having extramarital sex is wrong, but the moment you decide to start down that path, adultery is already in your heart.”
+In modern terms, Matt 5:27–28 could be paraphrased as follows: “Obviously, having extramarital sex is wrong, but the moment you decide to start down that path, adultery is already in your heart.”

 Finally, Jesus does not say that the thought and the action are equivalent, as is often taught.
 The passage does not say, “Once you’ve thought it, it’s the same as actually having done it.”
 That very notion is absurd!
 Rather, Jesus says that adultery has been committed in the heart, that the will has already bent itself towards adultery.
 Again, the emphasis is on intent—that is, without the decision to move towards adultery, the act would never be committed.
 Therefore, Jesus says, deal with the primary problem of intention and adultery becomes a non-issue.
 As will be shown below, the suggestion that the thought and action are equivalent can cause much harm.